mahoney1/docs/animaltracking-tutorial.md

 You should get messages ("Getting Listener" etc) that its started and you should also see an event from the earlier `setupdemo` transaction (during setup, an event for a SHEEPGOAT registration was emitted).

+### Step 4.
+In IBP VS Code extension, pre-populate the ledger with demo data

+1. In IBP in the VS Code extension, expand the `animaltracking-ts@xxx` contract under 'Fabric Gateways'.
+You will see a list of transactions.
+Scroll down to the end and you will find a transaction called `setupdemo`.
+We'll use this to pre-populate the ledger with some sample data.

+2. Right-click on `setupdemo` and select `Submit Transaction` - accept all the default prompts for parameters (don't need to enter anything) etc - we won't need to supply any parameters.

-### Step 6.
+### Step 5.
 Invoke Transactions in sequence to register further events

 1. Go back to the list of `animaltracking-ts` transactions under 'Fabric Gateways' and right-click on `register` ... `Submit Transaction`.
 When prompted, paste the following parameter list - including the double-quotes "" : in between the two square brackets `[ ]` in the VS Code prompt: